noahehall/theBookOfNoah/0current/security/oauth.md

   - only the one-time use authorization code is exposed
   - the application never sees the users credentials
   - the client nor the user never see the access or refresh token (its kept in the BFF)

+#### PKCE: proof key for code exchange

+- behaves like auth code flow, but doesnt use a client secret

+- use cases

+  - SPA/Mobile apps/any environment where you cant (or shouldnt) store secrets

+- key elements

+- flow

 ### extensions